yusufwib/be-test/README.md

 # Mekari Backend Golang Technical Test

-This document provides instructions on how to set up, run, and use the Mekari Backend Golang application, which utilizes the Echo framework, PostgreSQL, Docker, Go-Wire for dependency injection, Swagger for API documentation, and follows a clean architecture pattern.
+This document provides instructions on how to set up, run, and use the Mekari Backend Golang application, which utilizes the Echo framework, PostgreSQL, Docker, Go-Wire for dependency injection, Swagger for API documentation, and follows a clean architecture pattern and SOLID principles.

 ## Getting Started